 Mrs. Amoroso began her teaching career in Franklin Lakes in 2006.
-During her fifteen years at FAMS as a special educator, she has taught 7th grade replacement and collaborative classes in various content areas across the grade.
-Currently, Mrs. Amoroso is the in-class support teacher with Mrs. Medrzychowski in the language arts classroom as well as with Mr. Jenisch in the social studies classroom.
-In addition to being the in-class support teacher, she will be teaching 7th grade resource language arts and 7th grade Prep class.
+During her sixteen years at FAMS as a special educator, she has taught 7th grade replacement and collaborative classes in various content areas across the grade.
+Currently, Mrs. Amoroso is the in-class support teacher with Mr. Tuttle in the 8th grade language arts classroom as well as teaching 7th and 8th grade resource language arts.

 Mrs. Amoroso earned her undergraduate degree from Indiana University, and her dual Masters Degree in Special Education/General Education from Mercy College through the NYC Teaching Fellowship Program.
 In addition, she has earned her 30 graduate credits above her Masters Degree in a variety of educational courses that are related to the content areas in which she teaches.

 Over the summer, Mrs. Amoroso enjoys her time working as the Director of Junior Camp at Spring Lake Day Camp.
 During the summer, she oversees a team of four division leaders and campers ages 3 years old to 7 years old.
 In her spare time, she enjoys spending time with her husband, two daughters, family and close friends going to the beach, bike riding, walking, exercising, traveling and much more.